Laasya Bosukonda

 The wall acts as both, a support structure and a nutrient source by:

-• Recycling agricultural by-products into a valuable resource
+• Recycling agricultural by-products into valuable resources

 Field trials will evaluate its effectiveness in improving crop yields and restoring soil health.